 Irish Amateur MMA Fighter Graham Gerathy Interview

 Our team loves its B.J.J, with most of them competing in tournaments.
-We also have 2 active MMA fighter myself and Jamie Finn.
+We also have 2 active MMA fighter me and Jamie Finn.
 Most of the guys are big nerds, our club seems to be a safe haven or something at times.
-I thinks its the B.J.J that attracts so many different and brilliant people.
+I think it’s the B.J.J that attracts so many different and brilliant people.
 I can honestly say that our team has the friendliest members.

 Where does the name originate and are there many in the gym which live up to the name?

 The name is actually from our head coach Sean Davitt, back from his fighting days.
 Not only does he fight like one but he looks like one.
 Even evolution couldn’t kill Sean.
 I’d like to think that over the years a bit of that cave-like mentality rubbed off on me.
 Actually, I think training with him its hard not to just learn and adapt so I’d say most of us have that mentality.